 In the past, over-stenting was heavily scrutinized, with numerous studies estimating that approximately 30% of coronary stenting procedures performed were unnecessary.
 As a result, the average number of stents used per PCI procedure declined as the market adjusted to the newly presented clinical evidence.
 Other devices and accessories associated with the procedure also experienced a decline in sales volume.

 Recently, the angioplasty procedure fluctuations have stabilized, and the procedural volumes are expected to finally experience positive growth.
-One of the factors driving the procedural growth is the increased focus on complex PCI patients.
+One of the factors driving angioplasty procedural growth is the increased focus on complex PCI patients.
 In particular, the development of specialized devices, like hemostasis valves and extension guide catheters, allows complex cases to be treated through minimally invasive treatments rather than through coronary artery bypass graft (CABG) procedures.
 A particular area that manufacturers and physicians believe is not being fully addressed by interventional techniques is the complex and higher-risk indicated patient (CHIP) population.

 In 2019, the CMS added 17 cardiac procedures to the list of ASC-approved procedures, including angioplasty procedures.
 In addition to this, the CMS added reimbursement policies for six CPT codes covering coronary angioplasty with or without placement of stents within the ASC setting.
 This reimbursement change will move more PCI and angiography procedures into ASCs.
 With standalone angiographies, ASCs will save the Medicare program money, resulting in a lower total spend and a higher number of procedures performed.